jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 ## Pre-race check-in

-I got to Bosan station the evening of the race, as racers could start checking in a day before the race.
+I got to Bosan station the evening before the race, as racers could start checking in a day before.
 When I got there at around 18:00, the area was full of trail runners, and I felt right at home with my people.

 ![Check-in](check-in.jpg)